hectorbennett/hectorbennett.com/README.md

 www.hectorbennett.com

-v1 to do:

-- add favicon
-- make it so terminal launches new apps on top
-- make buttons clickable again

 v2 to do:

 - add secret santa
 - move todos to issues
 - convert world war to function component
+- make it so terminal launches new apps on top

 done: